-Powderhouse – With a sound that combines alt-country, garage rock, power-pop and classic rock, Powderhouse sounds like a band that a has combination of Kathleen Edwards, Liz Phair and Beth Orton fronting Tom Petty’s Heartbreakers.
-Check out their latest EP, Through The Air, and hear for yourself!
+Powderhouse – With a sound that combines alt-country, garage rock, power pop and classic rock, Powderhouse is not unlike a combination of Kathleen Edwards, Liz Phair and Beth Orton fronting Tom Petty’s Heartbreakers.
+Check out their latest EP, Life in Black and White, and hear for yourself!

 Sinnet – Their forte is shimmering “indie jams” with cool chord changes and harmonies, and influences such as Neutral Milk Hotel, Wilco, Simon & Garfunkel, and Phil Spector (a dinner with all of those people would be fun to attend)!
 Alternately light and dark, the tunes on their latest EP, Year Of The Whale, will infiltrate your brain and never let go!

-Trick Wallace Trio – A powerpop trio meets jazz trio all-in-one!
+Trick Wallace Trio – A power pop trio meets jazz trio all-in-one!
 As if that wasn’t enough, they also throw in a bit of punk and grunge.
-Truly a unique band that you must experience for yourself, and we’re thrilled to have them kick off this year’s IPO Boston festivities!
+Truly a unique band that you must experience for yourself, and we’re thrilled to have them back to kick off the festivities for IPO Boston yet again!

 U.S. Artists From Outside Of Boston

 The Tripping Souls – A cool slice of indie rock meets Brit pop from Concord, New Hampshire, “…the mature jam rock [on their debut self-titled EP] is reminiscent of the post-Nirvana mid-‘90s scene with a hint of a ‘70s Brit-pop-punk hybrid.”
-(Ben Conant, The Concord Insider) Fans of Paul Weller, Oasis and The Beatles will dig it!
+(Ben Conant, The Concord Insider) Their brand new Don’t Waste Your Life CD will be available by the time you read this!
+Fans of Paul Weller, Oasis and The Beatles will dig it!

 Dave Rave – He began popping very powerfully indeed a near quarter century ago as part of the legendary Canadian bands Teenage Head and The Shakers, and has often been referred to as “The Canadian Nick Lowe.”
-His latest CD, Live With What You Know, was nominated for a Grammy, as was one of its songs “Anne Marie”!!
-He played every IPO for three years running (that’s a total of 50, folks!) before taking a brief hiatus earlier this year.
-Join him on the sixth stop on his latest IPO journey!
+In addition to being one of the most entertaining and hardworking powerpoppers around, he’s also been known to display his jazzy side on several collaborations with fellow Canadian singer/songwriter, Mark McCarron.
+His recent CD, Live With What You Know, was nominated for a Grammy, as was one of its songs, “Anne Marie”!!
+He’s played nearly every IPO for nearly four years running (including as many as 50 in a row!), and we look forward to many more.
 Thank you, Dave!!